CampusAI/CampusAI.github.io/_papers/cross_entropy_loss_noisy_labels/cross_entropy_loss_noisy_labels.md

 - The paper shows how the theory developed by [Gosh et al.](https://arxiv.org/pdf/1403.3610.pdf) can be exploited to construct novel noise tolerant loss functions.
 It provides bounds of the expected risk for the proposed loss.
 In doing so, it explains the procedure, that can be used to develop other loss functions robust to noise.
+The theorems in the Appendix provide extensive theoretical results on properties of this family of loss functions.

 - The paper pushes the research in an area that, to the best of my knowledge, received little attention.
 While lot of work is being done in developing methods to perform classifiaction on noisy datasets, little attention has been given to building noise-tolerant loss functions.

 ## Weaknesses
+The major weaknesses are related to the ACS algorithm, and the experiments.

+### Weaknesses in weighted loss ACS
 The weighted loss and the related ACS algorithm (both in Figure 1) is developed to overcome the issue of the truncated loss.
 The truncated discards, at each training step, every sample for which the softmax output of the true label is less than the threshold $$k$$.
 I argue that the